Whiteknight/whiteknight.github.com/drafts/gc_destructors.md

-Another viewpoint is that destructors don't need to be black-boxes, and we don't care if they have problems so long as they've given a best effort to free the resources and they have an opportunity to log problems in case somebody has a few moments to spare reading through log files.
+Another viewpoint is that destructors don't need to be black-boxes, and we don't care if they have problems so long as they've given a best effort to free the resources, those efforts have a decent expected chance of success, and they have an opportunity to log problems in case somebody has a few moments to spare reading through log files.
 After all, if a FileHandle fails to close in an automatically-invoked destructor, it also would have failed to close in a manually-invoked one and what are you going to do about it?
 If the thing won't close, it won't close.
 You can either log the failure and keep going with your program (like our destructor would have done automatically) or you can raise hell and possibly terminate the program (like what *could* happen if an exception is thrown from a destructor).
 In other words, when you're talking about failures related to basic resources at the OS level, there aren't many good options when you're writing programs at the Parrot level.

+I suspect that what we are going to end up with is a system where we allocate a temporary managed pool of PMCs to be available, and allocate all PMCs during a destructor from that pool.
+After GC, we clear the emergency pool at once.
+This solution adds a certain amount of complexity to the GC and also does nothing to deal with the zombie references problem I've mentioned several times.
+We'd have to make a stipulation that PMCs allocated during a destructor *may not* themselves have automatic destructors.

+Things start to get a little bit complicated no matter what path we choose.
+This is the kind of issue where we're going to need lots more input, especially from our users.